appmagine/react-jsonapi/README.md

 - `vars` - the variables for the currently loaded models.
 - `pendingVars` - the variables used to fetch the pending models.
 - `setVars(vars)` - merge `vars` with the current variables and trigger a refetch.
+- `urlQuery` - the matched route URL query used to fetch the currently loaded models, if using with a router.
+- `urlParams` - the matched route URL params used to fetch the currently loaded odels, if using with a router.
 - `fetching` - whether the queries are currently being fetched.
 - `hasErrors` - whether any of this set of models and collections had an error response on the last request.